LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-23-boost_hist_elementary.md

 ### Accumulator Storage & Flow

 In the final part of our exploration, I will introduce the powerful accumulator storage of boost-hist.
-Boost-hist can not only store basic type like integer, float, and double, it can also store weights and means.
+Boost-hist can not only store basic types like integer, float, and double, it can also store weights and means.
 I use the modification of sample code [simple_log_weight.py](https://github.com/scikit-hep/boost-histogram/blob/develop/examples/simple_log_weight.py) to show its usage.

 ```python
 import boost_histogram as bh